isabella232/dynamic-media-classic.en-1/help/publish-setup.md

 **Implementing asset localization**

-Scene7 Publishing and Image Serving have an interface that allows for the localizations of images and static content.
+Dynamic Media Classic and Image Serving have an interface that allows for the localizations of images and static content.

 Without localization, an Image Server URL looks like the following: